TusharTalmale/Land-Auction/README.md

 A modern land auction platform built with **Spring Boot** (backend) and **React** (frontend).
 This open-source project provides a foundation for managing online land auctions with real-time bidding capabilities.

+## Key Features:
+- Sellers can:
+  - Upload land details
+      - photos
+      - land details
+      - location details
+      - intractive map pointings
+  - Set minimum bidding price
+  - Mark plots on a satellite map
+  - view auction details
+  - can view current listings
+  - can iew past listing
+  - added massage sections can msg to bidders

+-  Bidder can:
+    - View detailed listings
+    - Track highest bids in real time
+    - Participate in a bidding window
+      - must bid gretter than minimum bid
+    - can view won as well as  lost auction in saparate component
+    - can chat end to end with seller

+- Admins can:
+  - Monitor auctions

 ## ✨ Why This Project?

 - Simplifies the land auction process with geospatial visualization (Leaflet maps)